Sharing so many 70th Birthday Party Ideas for a vintage themed party. Such a fun way to celebrate a milestone birthday

 Bev was determined that all her party guests were going to sit at the same table and so her husband built her an extension to her dining room table so they could accommodate 18 guests!
 The table was set with lots of her vintage items.

-Each place was set and ready for them.
+Each place was set and ready for the guest.

 The menu included yogurt parfaits, curry chicken salad, mini quiches, sausage, a variety of muffins and even gluten free doughnuts and muffins!!
 Every detail was covered.